xkevl/Data-Cleaning-Project/README.md

 # Data Cleaning Project

 ## Overview
 This project analyzes global layoff data using SQL to uncover trends across companies, industries, and time.
-The workflow includes data cleaning, transformation, and exploratory data analysis (EDA) to generate actionable business insights.
+The workflow includes data cleaning, transformation, exploratory data analysis (EDA) to generate actionable business insights, and creating an interactive tableau dashboard to visualize layoff trends and company performance.

 ---